 - Butler Award Nomination Form (PDF)

-The Youth Award is presented to the individual or group of local youth who promote and/or contribute to human rights in the Brookings area and abroad.
+The Youth Award is presented by the Commission to the individual or group of local youth that promote and/or contribute to Human Rights in the Brookings area and abroad.
 Activities the Commission is aware of that would be worthy of a Youth Award include, but are not limited to:

 - Collecting money for a human rights related organization/cause

 - Collecting food/clothing/personal hygiene items for local or national organizations

 Since the Human Rights Commission hopes to recognize the creativity and uniqueness of our youth, we ask students not be nominated for participation in class activities or pre-organized events.
 However, any additional activity that comes as a result of a class activity or pre-organized event would be a welcome nomination.
 To keep our awards timely, we also ask nominations be limited to events that have occurred since June 2020.
 If you are nominating youth for participation in connection with a service agency, a letter on agency letterhead, dated and signed by the director, must accompany the nomination form.